 (a) (i) Name the type of epithelial cell shown by label lines A and B. R. E. p. ilbelium.
-B. and a lines A and B. [1] 0 (ii) Describe how the elastic fibres of the alveoli contribute to the healthy functioning of the lungs.
-These elastic fibers use to contrast and nelax streets.
-This ability give the alyeotus to remove the air from the aluerdue offer gasous exchanges .) have been done [2] ï answer × [2
+B. endu ilbelium.
+[1] 0 (ii) Describe how the elastic fibres of the alveoli contribute to the healthy functioning of the lungs.
+These elastic fibers use to contrast and relax streets.
+This ability give the alyeotus to remove the air from the aluerdue offer gasous exchanges .) have been clone [2] i, answer × [2